anjrew/shutterstock_scroll/README.md

 - Each time including the first we get 10 images.
 This is enough to fill most screens with an initial set of images.

-- The Shutterstock endpoint to get more images takes a query of the amount of images with each call(Images per page) and what page number you would like.
+- The Shutterstock endpoint to get more images, takes a query of the amount of images with each call(Images per page) and what page number you would like.

 - To make sure we keep getting the next page on each call, there is a integer in the main scoped mondel object that relates to the page number to call for.
 It starts at 0 on initialisation and with each call is incremented up by one.
 This makes sure on the next call the next batch(next page) of images is requested.

 - When the images are returned in the response, the existing array of displayed images and the new array from the response are reduced into one and the lisview is populated with the new data.

 ## Design choice